 This is the responsibility of the competitors.
 Smoke or any material used to create fog effects or naked flame is not permitted.
 No live props can be used.

 22. Only competitors and teachers are allowed backstage.
-This applies to all sections except for Under 8 sections.
+This applies to all classes except for the 8 & under classes.

-24. Competitors who restart a performance will be awarded points and/or awards at the Adjudicator’s discretion.
+24. Competitors who restart a performance may be awarded points and/or awards at the Adjudicator’s discretion.

-25. No rehearsal or practice is permitted in the Arts & Function Centre.
-A warm up area for dancers will be provided.
+25. No rehearsal or practice is permitted in the Burnie Arts & Function Centre during the Eisteddfod.
+A warmup area for dancers will be provided.